-Fig. 3.
-Forest plot of randomized controlled trials in adults comparing probiotics with placebo/comparator.
-Weighted mean differences (95% CIs) for insulin (A) and HOMA-IR (B) are shown.
-Pooled estimates (diamonds) calculated by the random effects method.
-IV, inverse variance.

 3. Subgroup and sensitivity analyses

-Subgroup analysis of studies with hyperglycemic patients experienced a significant reduction of 1.46 mmol/L in FBG, similar results were not found in normoglycaemic patients.
-However, limiting participants using antidiabetic medications resulted in a greater reduction in FBG when compared with those without using medications (-0.98 vs. -0.14 mmol/L).
-Limiting participants to pregnant women did not show any meaningful results between probiotics consumed and improvement in glycaemic control.
-The reduction in glucose of trails using multiple species of probiotics was more pronounced than those using a single species of probiotics.
+Subgroup analysis of studies with hyperglycemic patients revealed a significant reduction of (1.46 mmol/L) FBG, and these results were not reported in normoglycemic patients.
+However, limiting participants to those using antidiabetic medications increased the improvements in FBG compared with subjects not using medications (-0.98 vs. -0.14 mmol/L).
+Limiting participants to pregnant women did not change results between probiotics consumed and improvement in glycemic control.
+Reduced glucose in trials that include multispecies probiotics was more pronounced than use of a single species of probiotics.
 Duration of intervention > 8 weeks resulted in a significant reduction in glucose.
-However, limiting the analysis to those interventions with duration of intervention ≤ 8 weeks did not found the same results.
-Using probiotic capsules as the source of probiotics resulted in significant reduction in FBG, similar results were not found for other sources of probiotics.
-Using a daily dose of probiotic consumption ≥1011 CFU show a greater reduction in glucose, compared with those studies with a daily dose of probiotics of <1011 CFU (-0.62 vs. -0.28 mmol/L) (Table 2).
+However, limiting the analysis to those interventions with duration of intervention ≤ 8 weeks did not offer the same results.
+Use of probiotic capsules significantly reduced FBG, and similar results were not found for other probiotic sources.
+A daily dose of probiotics ≥ 1011 CFU had better glucose-reducing effects compared with those studies using < 1011 CFU (-0.62 vs. -0.28 mmol/L) (Table 2).

-Table 2.
-Result of subgroup analysis of included randomized controlled trails in meta-analysis of probiotics and glucose